|Nutritional Guidelines (per serving)|

 - 2 tablespoons vegetable oil

 The next morning, remove the ham from the refrigerator and let it sit for 1 hour.
-Remove foil.
+Remove the foil.

 Mix together the chicken stock, 3/4 cup of the pineapple juice, vegetable oil, 1/2 teaspoon dry mustard, and cloves.
 Warm over medium heat until completely mixed.